hamid0740/hamid0740/README.md

 ## 🎓 I'm a student by now
 - 💊 I’m currently studying at school.
 - 🔭 So unfortunately I don't have enogh time for programming.
-- 💬 Ask me about anything...
 - ⚡ Fun fact: I love playing video games, graphic designing, astronomy & chess.
+- 📍 Location: Yazd, Iran :iran:

 ## 🌐 Make sure to check my LinkForest:
 _A project of mine, which you can buy.
 I may make it public one day._